heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-11-building-ai-chatbot-app.md

 }
 ```

-In 2007, I stopped using IRC and no longer connect or play **revenge**.
-This is where I started abandoned everything about mIRC.
+In 2007, I stopped using IRC, and was no longer connect to the servers.
+This is where I started to abandon everything about mIRC, including my scripts.

 ### AI chatbot in .NET Framework and SQLite

 Few years later, I started working with C# programming and WinForms.
 So, the "AI" idea came back to me.
-At this time, I coded for a basic WinForms app and used SQLite to build my "AI" chatbot.
+At this time, I coded for a basic WinForms app and used SQLite to build my "AI" chatbot knowledgebase.
 And I called it **NALIKA**.
-It had a basic implementation where by matching keywords in input text and then stream out possible output response.
-I used SQLite to save the possible inputs and the output responses.
+It had a basic implementation where by matching keywords in the input text and then stream out the possible output response.
+I used SQLite to save the inputs and the predictive outputs.

-Check out the screenshots:
+Screenshots:

 {% include figure.html src="http://i.imgur.com/F1n1W0N.png" caption="When clicked Configure DB" %}